wolftech-app/redux-websocket/README.md

 These actions must be dispatched by you, however we do export action creator functions that can be used.

-> ⚠️ If you have created your middleware with a `prefix` option, make sure you pass that prefix as the second argument to all of these action creators.
+> ⚠️ If you have created your middleware with a `instanceName` option, make sure you pass that name as the second argument to all of these action creators.

 ---